Nandhini31/CV/README.md

 ## Nandhini Narasimhan

-I am a passionate Engineer with leadership qualities looking to use my Software Quality Engineer skills  as a Full Stack Developer.
+I am a passionate Engineer with leadership qualities looking to use my QA skills  as a Full Stack Developer.
 After completing my Masters in Telecoms and Networks from City University London, I worked as Lead Release Operations Engineer and Software Quality Engineer at McAfee/Intel Security.
-I am looking forward to be challenge and enjoy the experience of creating good quality software that will meet my customer's needs with the power of technology.
+I am looking forward to be challenged and enjoy the experience of creating good quality software.

 ## Skills